 The methodology of Somatotyping has evolved from attempts to classify the human physique or figure in relation to the 3 main elements of Embryogenesis (based on the three tissue layers "Endoderm", "Mesoderm" and "Ectoderm").
 This was proposed by the Constitutional Psychology theories of William Sheldon during the 1940’s, whereby he associated human body types with certain temperaments.

 Sheldon's Somatotype conclusions were based mostly on interviews conducted over an extended period of time, more in the role of Behavioral Psychologist than Anatomist or Physiologist.
 Hence, the data gathered has been deemed more suggestive than all-conclusive.

 Psychological profiling based on anatomical features is today not accepted as valid, however, several aspects of Sheldon's theories have held the interest and following of a string of colleagues and researches, some of whom have made significant propositions and modifications to his work.

 Somatotyping methodology has drawn criticism from far and wide as being too subjective and presumptuous, yet it remains the single most accepted means of determining and classifying body shapes.

 The complexities of Somatotyping

 If you take a closer look and get drawn into the nuts and bolts of this topic as I have, you will note that there has been extensive research by numerous contributors to the methodology.
-After Sheldon’s initial works, among which the likes of contributors like Parnell, Heath and Carter, and later Rempel expanded on former studies and attempted to simplify the methods for assessment and render calculations more accurate.
+After Sheldon’s initial works, contributors like Parnell, Heath and Carter, and later Rempel expanded on former studies.
+They attempted to simplify the methods for assessment and render calculations more accurate.

 HOW DO WE AS HUMANS PORTRAY PHYSICAL SOMATOTYPE TENDENCIES?